abcdesktopio/webModules/js/noVNC/utils/README.md

 ## WebSockets Proxy/Bridge

-Websockify has been forked out into its own project. `novnc_proxy` will automatically download it here if it is not already present and not installed as system-wide.
+Websockify has been forked out into its own project.  `launch.sh` wil automatically download it here if it is not already present and not installed as system-wide.